Magnesium: The “Miracle Mineral”

 - Provides heart protection and lower risk of stroke.
-Magnesium is crucial for maintaining a normal heartbeat; in fact, after bypass surgery, hospitals use intravenous magnesium to prevent atrial fibrillation (an abnormal heartbeat that can result in stoke-inducing blood clots).
+Magnesium is crucial for maintaining a healthy heartbeat; in fact, after bypass surgery, hospitals use intravenous magnesium to prevent atrial fibrillation (an abnormal heartbeat that can result in stroke-inducing blood clots).
 There are other reasons why magnesium acts as a moat against heart disease.
-Magnesium regulates heartbeats, protects against arrhythmias (irregular or abnormal heartbeat), and sweeps away excess calcium in the blood vessels, thus lowering the risk of atherosclerosis, a known precursor of heart attack and stroke
+Magnesium regulates heartbeats, protects against arrhythmias (irregular or abnormal pulse), and sweeps away excess calcium in the blood vessels, thus lowering the risk of atherosclerosis, a known precursor of heart attack and stroke.

 - Reduces cancer risk.
 Both pancreatic cancer and colorectal cancer rates drop in individuals with high magnesium levels.
-This finding makes sense since approximately 80% of pancreatic cancer patients suffered from glucose intolerance or diabetes when they received their cancer diagnosis – and magnesium provides protection from both of these conditions
+This finding makes sense since approximately 80% of pancreatic cancer patients suffered from glucose intolerance or diabetes when they received their cancer diagnosis — and magnesium protects both of these conditions.

 - Battles disease-causing inflammation.
-Inflammation is thought by many researchers to be one of the main causes of disease and aging, perhaps the main cause.
+Inflammation is thought by many researchers to be one of the leading causes of disease and aging, perhaps the primary cause.
 Magnesium battles and lowers inflammation by reducing the action of NF-kB, a protein complex that regulates DNA and cell survival.
 NF-kB is sometimes referred to as the “master inflammation regulator.”
-When this protein is kept in check, the result is a downstream closure of cytokines and other inflammation-triggering molecules
+When this protein is kept in check, the result is a downstream closure of cytokines and other inflammation-triggering molecules.

 Magnesium is especially vital for its role in electrically active cells, which are located in the body’s crucial areas (brain, muscles, heart).
 Magnesium also is the “traffic cop” that monitors insulin sensitivity, genome stability, inflammation, DNA upkeep and repair, and cell signaling.